Grab Tickets To The Drive In

 As well as blockbuster movies screened in retro drive-in cinema style, you can also pull up to watch the best live and pre-recorded theatre shows, comedy acts and tons of family favourite classics.
 This outdoor cinema has a jam-packed lineup, from Horrible Histories and Dinosaur World Live to drive-in classics like Grease and Dirty Dancing and everything in between.

-Aiming to bring live entertainment back with a bang post-lockdown, The Drive In has come up with a unique and inventive way to see the shows you love whilst staying safe and socially distanced.
+Aiming to bring live entertainment back with a bang, The Drive In has come up with a unique and inventive way to see the shows you love without having to venture out into a busy crowd.
 With no-contact food and drink deliveries on site, cashless payments and designated viewing areas per family, you can feel completely at ease at London’s biggest live entertainment experience this year.

 What to know before you go